webbeetechnologies/bamboo-molecules/docs/components/SelectInput.md

 -   As an end user, I expect to see a readonly [input field](./Input.md).
 -   As an end user, I want to identify a select input field from a text input field\
     (expect to see a caret icon on the right)
--   As an end user, I want to see a performant scrollable list of options as:

-    -   on desktop;
-        popovers dropdowns for options.
-    -   on mobile/tab;
-        -   if less than less than 5 options are available, display options in
-            -   ios: bottom and centered action-sheets.
-            -   android: popover.
-        -   if count is more than 5 display a scrollable list in modal with a back button.\
-            (See References)
-        -   if the count of options is flexible display a scrollable list in modal with a back button.\
-            (See References)

 -   As an end user, in the options list, I want to be able to distinguish between headers and available options.\
     Reference: Options and OptGroups in HTML.
 -   As an end user, I expect that the list of options is not displayed on clicking a disabled Select input field.